tibor-dev/matrix-rn-client/README.md

 npm install stream-browserify
 ```

--   Add Babel 'module-resorcer' plugin to use our Quick Crypto, Buffer and Stream modules
+-   Add Babel 'module-resorver' plugin to use our Quick Crypto, Buffer and Stream modules
 ```
 npm install --save-dev babel-plugin-module-resolver
 ```